Pearls of Wisdom

 1919 Martin 0-45

-And this was replaced on Martin Style 45 guitars by a second somewhat simplified version of the "torch" or "flower pot", which was designed for the solid headstock on the 14 fret OM.
+This first torch was replaced on Martin Style 45 guitars by a second somewhat simplified version of the "torch" or "flower pot", which was designed for the solid headstock on the 14 fret OM.

 1930 Martin OM-45 DeLuxe